-- carbon emissions through adopting energy efficiency and renewables.
+4.31 Although new national standards have reduced the requirement of housing developments in the area of renewables and carbon emissions, East Meon Parish Council encourages and supports the reduction in carbon emissions through adopting energy efficiency and renewables.
 In line with paragraphs 93 to 98 of the National Planning Policy Framework (NPPF), we encourage new developments and improvements to existing properties to be planned in a way that reduces greenhouse gas emissions and utilises energy efficiency measures.
-The use of renewable, decentralised and/or low carbon energy generation technology will be encouraged. - 4.30 The contextual characterisations are recorded for most parts of the village in the street surveys in the East Meon Pattern Book and in more general terms in the Village Design Statement.
-Proposals must demonstrate that they have considered the recorded character and village design statement guides, as set out in the East Meon Pattern Book.
-Applications which reflect the Pattern Book will be supported.
+The use of renewable, decentralised and/or low carbon energy generation technology will be encouraged.